 - The organization shall have accounting structures that provide accurate and complete information about all financial transactions related to each separate CCMHB contract.

 - Contract expenditure records must tie back to cost categories indicated in the final contract budget, including indirect cost charged to the contract.
 Actual expenditures will be compared with budgeted amounts.
+Variances greater than the threshold identified in the contract should be explained and may require approval by contract amendment.

 - Financial records must be supported by source documentation such as cancelled checks, invoices, contracts, travel reports and personnel activity reports.
 The same costs shall not be claimed and reported for more than one CCMHB contract or programs funded by other funding sources.